REB Member User Guide Overview

 The Timeline view is updated to reflect the date and time when the review was completed.
 Both the email notification and the consolidated review form are accessible from the related Review Done row.

-Important: Your My Tasks Number
+Important: Your Delegated Reviews Tile Number

-The automated email that you receive after marking your review as done is your official confirmation step.
+1. The automated email that you receive after marking your review as done is your official confirmation step.
 You can double-check that you received this email in your inbox, or in the Notifications tile.
-You can also open the application and look for the Review Done step in the Timeline view.

 Back to top